pokeclicker/pokeclicker-wiki/data/Battle Points/overview_description.md

 | 1000     | 10000     | 25m 0s    | 400 ppm |
 | 1200     | 14400     | 30m 0s    | 480 ppm |

-With ~10 million Attack, up to ~stage 350 can be completed, netting ~1200 battle points.
 ---

 ## Uses